 Employers Hiring Commission Sales Positions

-In accordance with University of Missouri Career Services Council policies, career services does not promote part-time, seasonal jobs or internships in commission sales that include three or more of the following factors:
+In accordance with University of Missouri Career Services Council policies, career services will closely review any opportunity that involves any of the following to determine if approved:

 - Employee bears financial responsibility for required supplies, equipment, or training